 Dear Home Ec 101,

-Lately I’ve been hearing about using cold water when doing laundry, in order to save energy.
-I have always washed everything in warm water.
-Can my socks, my toddlers clothes, and my husbands workout clothes really get clean using cold water?
+I read that I should wash clothes in cold water when doing laundry to save energy.
+However, I was taught to wash everything in warm water.
+Can my socks, toddler clothes, and my husband’s workout clothes get truly clean using cold water?

 Tepid in Topeka